AleksandrVinnik/Nike_Training_Club_Functional_Dsign_Specification/README.md

 # Nike Training Club (NTC) Functional Design Specification

+> ⚠️ **Disclaimer**
+> This document is a functional specification for the Nike Training Club app and is property of Nike, Inc.
+> All rights reserved.
+Unauthorized use or distribution is prohibited.

 ## Overview

 This repository contains the Functional Design Specification (FDS) for the Nike Training Club mobile application, focusing on the "Workouts" and "Activities" tabs.
 The document outlines UI elements, user stories, functionalities, and business logic for workout discovery, activity tracking, and achievement systems.